teeaarbee/blog/content/week_19.md

 However this is only applicable on a philosophical level, I mean if it’s a small thing then we are better off telling the other person.
 Also I realized how paradoxical this is, its like me saying y’all to not say anything.
 Geddit ?
 XD I am doing the opposite of what I am saying sort of.
-Ok don’t with my paradoxical oppinioons now back to the normal blog.
+Ok don’t with my paradoxical oppinions now back to the normal blog.

 ##Social Media updates
 Lmao I lost my momentum of posting after I got busy with lot of work this week, also shitposting uselessly didn’t seem appropriate enough idk why.